Survivor (Destiny's Child song): Background and development

 "Survivor" was written by Anthony Dent, Destiny's Child band member Beyoncé Knowles and her father Mathew, while production was helmed by Dent and Beyoncé.
-The song addresses the drama the band endured in 2000, when original members LaTavia Roberson and LeToya Luckett split from Knowles and Kelly Rowland, and were replaced by Michelle Williams and Farrah Franklin.
+The lyrics address the hardships that the band experienced in 2000, when original members LaTavia Roberson and LeToya Luckett split from Knowles and Kelly Rowland, and were replaced by Michelle Williams and Farrah Franklin.
 Soon afterwards Franklin was also dismissed from the group, leading to more well-publicized personnel changes.
 According to Knowles, the group was publicly compared to the reality series Survivor, which inspired her to "write us out of all that negativity."

 Dent initially envisioned his instrumental track to be recorded by rapper Lil' Kim, before Beyoncé used it to pen the lyrics, melody and vocal arrangement for "Survivor."
 Much of the song was written during a flight to the next city while Destiny's Child was opening for singer Christina Aguilera during her Christina Aguilera in Concert tour.
 Knowles later elaborated on the process: "I wrote it quickly because I was frustrated.
 For me, it was all about what survival means for women, and how hard it is to be one when there are people out there who are trying to bring you down."
 She further commented on its concept in an interview with MTV in which she stated that "Survivor" was "basically about surviving different situations.
 Everyone in this world that I know, they've survived something, and I know the song is definitely inspirational.
-It really makes you feel strong and it really makes you feel like you can survive anything."
+It really makes you feel strong, and it really makes you feel like you can survive anything."

 Recording of the song took place at the SugarHill Studios in Houston, Texas in late 2000.
-"Survivor" was the first song from its parent album to be recorded.
+"Survivor" was the first song from its parent album Survivor to be recorded.
 In a promotional 2001 interview with Billboard, Williams commented on the recording process: "Words can't describe how we felt when we recorded that song.
 Some of us were crying, others were jumping up and down [...]
 We prayed before that session, and the energy in that session was so high –— the room was heated."
 The chanting of the word "what!" in the chorus was Mathew Knowles' contribution to the song and added late into the recording of the "Survivor" after he had walked into the session while the band was recording and felt that a chanting part would suggest audience participation.
+The group debuted the song live during their RodeoHouston concert on February 18, 2001.